Choosing Clean Energy focuses on the power of innovation and the innovations that will power our future.

-Carbon pricing puts the technology challenge on getting to a clean energy future where it should be—in the hands of innovators—and incentivizes companies to be ambitious in cutting pollution because there is economic benefit in their doing so.
-Innovation and cost efficiency are the metrics of success.
-Applied to long-term emissions reductions targets, carbon pricing gives companies the opportunity to efficiently build these costs into a business plan and maximize economic growth.
-And it harnesses the power of the marketplace—both consumers and producers—in ensuring that the cost of unlimited pollution is not shouldered by the most vulnerable.
+Carbon pricing puts the technology challenge on getting to a clean energy future where it should be—in the hands of innovators.
+Carbon pricing gives companies the opportunity to efficiently build these costs into a business plan and maximize economic growth.
+And it harnesses the power of the marketplace—both consumers and producers—to ensure that the cost of unlimited pollution is not shouldered by the most vulnerable.

 The Market Choice Act, introduced in September 2019, is one recent example of federal legislation that sets a national price on carbon.
 The bipartisan act replaces the federal gas tax with a price on carbon of $35 per ton.
 Independent projections suggest the bill will reduce greenhouse gas pollution by 36% by 2025.
 The revenue collected would support development of carbon capture technology, spur deployment of natural climate solutions, kickstart renewable energy deployment, and provide significant investment in resilience against climate impacts.